TLA-FLAT/FLAT/docker/add-solution-packs-to-flat/README.md

 - [do-5-derivatives.sh](flat/scripts/do-5-derivatives.sh): trigger the creation of derivatives for the CMD records

 ## Notes ##

+This module is not used and tested a lot yet and should be considered a proof of concept.

 TODO: add support for more solution packs like video and PDF.